Perspectives on Green Decision Making

 The panel was formed of four people and a chair, from four very different lands: France, Sweden, Germany and the United States.
 The focus was on the various levels of green decision making, and what the incentive to do so is, and the means of analysis for that form of decision.

 The panelist from France focused on corporate-level decisions that favored green goods carriage.
 The two from Sweden focused on the new knowledge dynamics of the green economy and the developments of what are termed eco-networks that drive innovation in the environment.
-The German representative chaired the panel and I focused on what design and development has wrought here in America and how utilizing GIS and data can improve the delivery of mass transit.
+The German chaired the panel.
+I focused on what design and development has wrought here in America and how utilizing GIS and data can improve the delivery of mass transit.
 The conclusions were surprisingly similar, but come from entirely different approaches.

 Incentives for Green Decisions